Vorticity phase separation and defect lattices in the isotropic phase of active liquid crystals: Spatio-temporal patterns induced by activity: Numerical results

 Introducing friction screens the flows and yields a variety of regular emergent structures on scales set by the viscous length $l_\eta$.
-These include: defect-free bands of opposite flowing material (Fig.~\ref{fig:stat-diag}(f,k)), rectangular lattices of flow vortices with defects arranged in static patterns in the high shear rate regions between vortices of opposite sign (Fig. \ref{fig:stat-diag}(g,h,l,m)), and chiral states of nearly hexagonal vortex lattice that trap pairs of $+1/2$ defects.
+These include: defect-free bands of opposite flowing material (Fig.~\ref{fig:stat-diag}(f,k)), rectangular lattices of flow vortices with defects arranged in static patterns in the high shear rate regions between vortices of opposite sign (Fig. \ref{fig:stat-diag}(g,h,l,m)), and states of nearly hexagonal vortex lattice that trap pairs of $+1/2$ defects.
 At the highest activity eventually flows become spatiotemporally chaotic and defects proliferate.
 The defect separation and the scale of vortical flows are again largely controlled by the viscous screening length, as suggested by experiments~\cite{guillamat2016probing,martinez2021scaling}.

-The nearly hexagonal arrangement of vortices shown for instance in Fig.~\ref{fig:stat-diag}(i) spontaneously breaks chiral symmetry, as all vortices rotate in the same sense, with pairs of $+1/2$ defects trapped in each vortex and rotating to chase each-other tails.
-It is a state of spontaneously broken symmetry as CW and CCW rotating vortices are equally likely to be observed.
+The nearly hexagonal arrangement of vortices shown for instance in Fig.~\ref{fig:stat-diag}(i) has the interesting property that all vortices rotate in the same direction, with pairs of $+1/2$ defects trapped in each vortex and rotating to chase each-other tails.
+It is a state of spontaneously broken symmetry, as the system will randomly choose either a CW or CCW direction for all defect pairs to rotate around, while surrounded by a continuous space of the opposite vorticity.
 The total vorticity throughout the system \mcm{remains zero}, as it must be for incompressible Stokes' flow.
 The \mcm{localized} vorticity of the \mcm{``chiral blobs'' trapping defect pairs} is thus compensated by vorticity of opposite sign created in the high shear regions where the isolated $-1/2$ defects are \mcm{located}.
 Interestingly, the rotation of defect pairs is synchronized, giving rise to propagating waves (see video 5).